Tokikko/styriaFrontend/README.md

 To view the site

-*Just make sure that the server(styriaBackend) is running or the app will look quite empty
+*Just make sure that the server(styriaBackend) is running

-*Also i am quite lazy and bad ad design, so the app is cool looking as it is :')